Innovation economics: Theory

-In 1970, economist Milton Friedman said in the New York Times that a business's sole purpose is to generate profits for their shareholders, and companies that pursued other missions would be less competitive, resulting in fewer benefits to owners, employees and society.
-Yet, data over the past several decades shows that while profits matter, good firms supply far more, particularly in bringing innovation to the market.
-This fosters economic growth, employment gains and other society-wide benefits.
-Business school professor David Ahlstrom asserts that "the main goal of business is to develop new and innovative goods and services that generate economic growth while delivering benefits to society".
+In 1970, economist Milton Friedman said in The New York Times that a business's sole purpose is to generate profits for their shareholders, and companies that pursued other missions would be less competitive, resulting in fewer benefits to owners, employees, and society; however, 21st-century data shows that while profits matter, good firms supply far more, particularly in bringing innovation to the market.
+This fosters economic growth, employment gains, and other society-wide benefits.
+Business school professor David Ahlstrom asserts that "the main goal of business is to develop new and innovative goods and services that generate economic growth while delivering benefits to society."

-In contrast to neoclassical economics, innovation economics offer differing perspectives on main focus, reasons for economic growth and the assumptions of context between economic actors:
+In contrast to neoclassical economics, innovation economics offer differing perspectives on main focus, reasons for economic growth and the assumptions of context between economic actors.
 Despite the differences in economic thought, both perspectives are based on the same core premise, namely the foundation of all economic growth is the optimization of the utilization of factors and the measure of success is how well the factor utilization is optimized.
 Whatever the factors, it nonetheless leads to the same situation of special endowments, varying relative prices and production processes.
 Thus, while the two differ in theoretical concepts, innovation economics can find fertile ground in mainstream economics, rather than remain in diametric contention.